Yarlin16/Encryptix_3/README.md

 - The final model's performance is summarized in terms of accuracy, precision, recall, and F1 score.
 - Confusion matrix visualizations provide insights into the classification results.
+- The use of Grid Search helps in identifying the optimal hyperparameters, leading to improved model performance.

 ## Conclusion

 This project demonstrates the process of building a machine learning model to classify iris species.
-It covers data loading, preprocessing, exploratory data analysis, model training, evaluation, and prediction.
+It covers data loading, preprocessing, exploratory data analysis, model training, evaluation, hyperparameter tuning, and prediction.

 ## Usage